Updated on: 11/15/2019

 Summer means that children have less supervision.

-Combine that with their growing bodies and addled awareness and the chances that they'll be hurt shoot up.
+Combine that with their growing bodies and addled awareness and the chances that they'll be hurt increase dramatically.

 But one thing that child safety experts say is relatively consistent and predictable about child injuries, especially in the United States, is that there is a significant increase in frequency during the summer months.